 Of course, many of the campgrounds in the valley remain open all year, and some of them are walk-up, making it easy to plan a last-minute trip to camp if you see that the weather should be fair.
 This way, you can try out your winter gear at base camp backpacking style and still get some of the isolated experience as the park gets fewer visitors as the weather gets colder.
 The two cross-country ski huts that provide visitors with a winter back-country experience do not open until mid-December and are not an option for those wanting a backcountry experience in November.
 If visitors plan to do any backcountry camping in November, be advised to prepare for winter camping, even if the weather doesn’t call for it.

 weather in november

 As has been said in other sections on our November page, weather will probably be your limiting factor in November as it can be very unpredictable.
 Some years it is warm and sunny with little precipitation and long days of sun.
-Other years, it will be winter in full force with the valley as well as locations at higher elevations covered in snow.
+In other years, it will be winter in full force with the valley as well as locations at higher elevations, covered in snow.
 This leaves guests will an interesting dilemma as they try to pack and plan activities without knowing what trails will be covered in snow or even what roads will be open.
-Should we bring snow gear and plan on making snowmen or long pants and t-shirts and plan on going hiking.
+Should we bring snow gear and plan on making snowmen or long pants and t-shirts and plan on going hiking?
 This is one of the major drawbacks of visiting in November.